Mamelukki/Journal/documentation/Schedule.md

 21.05.2021 | 3 | Add possibility to remove user
-24.05.2021 | 4 | Fix bugs in the backend controllers, create more tests for the backend 24.05.2021 | 3 | Improve tests (check also user's data in journal entry addition and deletion tests) and add one new test Hours in total | 70
+24.05.2021 | 4 | Fix bugs in the backend controllers, create more tests for the backend 24.05.2021 | 3 | Improve tests (check also user's data in journal entry addition and deletion tests) and add one new test 27.05.2021 | 3 | Add more tests for the backend and fix password requirements and error handling Hours in total | 73